Berezinskii-Kosterlitz-Thouless transition in the type-I Weyl semimetal PtBi$_2$: Abstract

 \section{Abstract}

-Symmetry breaking in topological matter became, in the last decade, a key concept in condensed matter physics to unveil novel electronic states.
-In this work, we reveal that broken inversion symmetry and strong spin-orbit coupling in trigonal \ce{PtBi2} lead to a Weyl semimetal band structure, with unusually robust two-dimensional superconductivity in thin fims.
-Transport measurements show that high-quality \ce{PtBi2} crystals are three-dimensional superconductors ($T_\text{c}\simeq $600~mK) with an isotropic critical field ($B_\text{c}\simeq $50~mT).
-Remarkably, we evidence in a rather thick flake (60~nm), exfoliated from a macroscopic crystal, the two-dimensional nature of the superconducting state, with a critical temperature $T_\text{c}\simeq 370$~mK and highly-anisotropic critical fields.
-Our results reveal a Berezinskii-Kosterlitz-Thouless transition with $T_\text{BKT}\simeq 310$~mK and with a broadening of Tc due to inhomogenities in the sample.
-Due to the very long superconducting coherence length $\xi$ in \ce{PtBi2}, the vortex-antivortex pairing mechanism can be studied in unusually-thick samples (at least five times thicker than for any other two-dimensional superconductor), making \ce{PtBi2} an ideal platform to study low dimensional superconductivity in a topological semimetal.
+Symmetry breaking in topological matter has become in recent years a key concept in condensed matter physics to unveil novel electronic states.
+In this work, we predict that broken inversion symmetry and strong spin-orbit coupling in trigonal \ch{PtBi2} lead to a type-I Weyl semimetal band structure.
+Transport measurements show an unusually robust low dimensional superconductivity in thin exfoliated flakes up to 126 nm in thickness (with $T_c \sim 275-400$~mK), which constitutes the first report and study of unambiguous superconductivity in a type-I Weyl semimetal.
+Remarkably, a Berezinskii-Kosterlitz-Thouless transition with $T_\text{BKT} \sim 310$~mK is revealed in up to 60 nm thick flakes, which is nearly an order of magnitude thicker than the rare examples of two-dimensional superconductors exhibiting such a transition.
+This makes \ch{PtBi2} an ideal platform to study low dimensional and unconventional superconductivity in topological semimetals.